LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

     device execution environment, which enables run time selection of kernel execution.

   * ``RAJA::LaunchParams`` type.
-This type takes a number of teams and and a number of threads as arguments.
+This type takes a number of teams, threads per team, and optionally bytes of dynamic shared memory.

   * ``RAJA::loop`` template.
 These are used to define hierarchical parallel execution of a kernel.
 Operations within a loop are mapped to either teams or threads based on the execution policy template parameter provided.

-Team shared memory is available by using the ``RAJA_TEAM_SHARED`` macro.
+Team shared memory is available by using the ``RAJA_TEAM_SHARED`` macro on statically sized arrays or via dynamic allocation in the ``RAJA::LaunchParams`` method.
 Team shared memory enables threads in a given team to share data.
 In practice, team policies are typically aliases for RAJA GPU block policies in the x,y,z dimensions, while thread policies are aliases for RAJA GPU thread policies in the x,y,z dimensions.
 In a host execution environment, teams and threads may be mapped to sequential loop execution or OpenMP threaded regions.